Recruit and retain young people toolkit

 The latest updates include:

-- Information on using social media to attract young people to apply for roles in your trust.
+- Further information on using social media to attract young people to apply for roles in your trust.

 Business case for supporting a partnership with The Prince’s Trust